 - 6.14 The Multi-Unit Developments Act, 2011 (MUD Act) sets out the legal requirements regarding the management of apartment developments.
-In this regard it is advised that when granting permission for such developments planning authorities attach appropriate planning conditions that require: - Compliance with the MUD Act, - Establishment of an Owners Management Company (OMC) and: - Establishment and ongoing maintenance of a sinking fund commensurate with the facilities in a development that require ongoing maintenance and renewal. - 6.15 Build-To-Rent and Shared Accommodation schemes, where there is a commercial entity owning, or operating and maintaining the development, may by their nature have different arrangements and obligations.
-Planning authorities should provide planning conditions for such developments which ensure the provision of appropriate management and maintenance structures including for the scenario where the BTR nature of a development is altered following specified period under SPPR 7(a) above.
+In this regard it is advised that when granting permission for such developments planning authorities attach appropriate planning conditions that require: - o Compliance with the MUD Act, - o Establishment of an Owners Management company (OMC) and: - Establishment and ongoing maintenance of a sinking fund commensurate with the facilities in a development that require ongoing maintenance and renewal. - 6.15 Build-To-Rent and Shared Accommodation/Co-living schemes permitted further to a planning application that precedes the date of these Guidelines, where there is a commercial entity owning, or operating and maintaining the development, may by their nature have different arrangements and obligations.
+Planning authorities should provide planning conditions for such developments which ensure the provision of appropriate management and maintenance structures including for the scenario where the BTR nature a development is altered following specified period under SPPR 7(a) above.